zzzprojects/docs/learnentityframeworkcore.com/pages/saving/transactions.md

 For more information about saving tracked changes, see [SaveChanges](/saving/save-changes).

+For a deeper step-by-step explanation of what EF Core does internally during `SaveChangesAsync()`, see [How SaveChanges Works](/saving/save-changes-how-it-works).

 ## Use an Explicit Transaction

 Use `BeginTransactionAsync()` when multiple operations or calls to `SaveChangesAsync()` must be committed or rolled back together.